 The more intense the exercise, the more calories you'll burn per minute and the greater your calorie needs.
 Running at a 10-minute-mile pace burns about 0.28 calorie per minute per kilogram, while walking at a 15-minute-mile pace only burns about 0.08 calorie per minute per kilogram.
 Aim for 30 to 60 minutes of moderately intense aerobic exercise most days of the week.

 Although strength-training exercise doesn't burn a lot of calories, it can increase your calorie needs because it helps build muscle, which boosts your metabolism.
 Try to fit in at least two strength-training sessions per week.

 Body Composition Considerations

 As you get heavier, you tend to need fewer calories per kilogram to maintain your weight, even at the same activity level.
 This is because heavier people tend to have more body fat, and it takes fewer calories to maintain fat than muscle.

-Effect of Aging on Calorie Needs
+Effect of Aging on Calories

 People tend to gain fat as they get older, at least in part due to the slowing down of their metabolism.
 This means that as you age, you'll need fewer calories per kilogram to maintain your weight.
 Continuing to eat the same number of calories will lead to weight gain.
-Every 10 years, you'll need to eat about 150 calories less per day to avoid this potential weight gain.
-Participating in strength-training workouts to build muscle may help limit these declines, which may be at least partly due to declines in muscle mass and increases in fat mass.
-Muscle takes more calories to maintain than fat.
+Every 10 years, you'll need to eat about 150 fewer calories per day to avoid this potential weight gain, according to the American Council on Exercise.